Category:134 Engineering Professional Services

 - 4. Only Approved Pre-Qualified Consultants are eligible for Master Agreement.
-The pre-qualification information includes a schedule of hourly billing rates that are attached to the agreement as Exhibit 1.
-The pre-qualification process also includes a review of the firm’s overhead rates used to determine their hourly billing rates.
+The pre-qualification process also includes a review of the firm’s overhead rates.

-- 5. The master agreement will include hourly rates for each type of employee and each type of service.
-Since the amount of future services to be performed under the agreement is unknown, the allowable profit based upon direct labor cost is limited to 12 percent.
+- 5. Since the amount of future services to be performed under the agreement is unknown, the allowable profit based upon direct labor cost is limited to 12 percent.

-- 6. The Design Division develops a “Master Hourly Rate Agreement” to be executed by the selected consultant(s).
-This agreement outlines the basic conditions of the contractual relationship and specifies work category, billing rates, and overhead rates.
+- 6. The Design Division develops a “Master Agreement” to be executed by the selected consultant(s).
+This agreement outlines the basic conditions of the contractual relationship and specifies the work category.
 The master agreement is the foundation for a Memorandum of Understanding (MOU) that the district later executes with a consultant to address the need for a specific scope of services in a specific work category.

 - 7. Design Division instructs the consultant to submit two executed copies of the master agreement.
 The Design Division forwards the agreement to the CCO for approval as to form, then to the Commission Secretary for execution.
-Once MoDOT executes the agreement, the Commission Secretary retains one copy and returns the remaining copies to the Design Division.
+Once MoDOT executes the agreement, the Commission Secretary retains one copy and returns the remaining copy to the Design Division.
 Design then distributes copies as detailed in EPG 134.4 Contract Approval, Execution and Distribution.

 The district then follows the procedures below for executing individual MOUs to obtain services as the need arises.

 MoDOT MOU Execution Process

-- 1. As of Jan 15, 2014, all MOUs will be federally funded, therefore, the PM/CA must choose the federal MOU contract from CCO's Intranet page.
+- 1. As of Jan 15, 2014, all MOUs will be federally funded, therefore, the Project Manager/Contract Administrator (PM/CA) must choose the federal MOU contract from CCO's Intranet page.